scrabbletank/farhome-rules/spacehome/rulesdoc.md

 Non damaging spells have +1 Success.
 Damaging spells cannot critically hit.

 **Quick Draw**
 If you are not suprised, add 3 extra dice to the initiative bag during the first round of combat.
+You have 2 additional AP on your first round of combat.

+**Second Wind**
+Once per long rest, you can restore 5 Energy as a Free Action.

 **Desperate Measure**
 Before initiative is drawn for this turn you may choose to use this feat to imediately take a turn if you have not taken one this round.
 Remove an initiative die of your color out of the bag and take your turn as normal.
 You must take a long rest before you can use this feat again.

+**Mind Over Matter**
+When making a Martial, Defense, or Athletics roll you may spend energy to add a success to the roll per energy spent.
+You may spend up to half of your Esper Category score, rounded up.

+**Matter Over Mind**
+When casting a spell you may choose to reduce the energy cost by 4, rolling an outcome after casting.
+Outcome: Roll a Heavy Wound die, you take unblockable Psychic damage equal to the amount rolled.

 ### Advanced Feats

+**Memorization**
+_Requires 3 Intelligence_
+Over a long rest you may choose to study a Replicant, preparing the spell without having to socket it into your caster.
+You may study a spell for every 3 Intelligence, rounded down.
+Spells prepared this way fade from your memory after 24 hours.

 **Last Word**
 _Requires Proficiency in Conversation_